killermann/facilitator-cards/content/cards/drawing-caricatures.md

 ---

-Ask participants to draw a caricature (i.e., an exaggerated, unrealistic depiction) of a concept, emphasizing the aspects  they believe are the most important.
-Have them present their drawings, or work as a group to draw a team drawing composed of the individual caricatures.
+Ask pairs to draw a caricature (i.e., an exaggerated, unrealistic depiction) of a concept, emphasizing the aspects they believe are the most important.
+After they've had enough time to finish, have them present their drawings, or work as a group to construct a team drawing composed of features of the individual caricatures.
+State your intentions for sharing before they start.